b-wave/VP2_TFT-Weather-Receiver/Hardware/README.md

 ![VP2_TFT-Weather-Receiver](https://github.com/b-wave/VP2_TFT-Weather-Receiver/blob/master/Docs/Schematic.png)

 The circuit board is shown assembled in these 3D renderings.
 The circuit board will accomodate 2 sizes of 320x240 displays.
+The 3D renderings also show the assembly with the smaller 2.2" display.
+You can see the outline of the optional 2.8" display and that i Put the LED indicators outside its outline.
 The LiPo battery connector is on this side as well as it is sandwiched in between the display and main PCB.
 There are 3 tactile switches:
 **"+"  "-"  "GO!"**
 Used to set the clock and other parameters.
 You may want to use the long plunger types (13mm - 15mm)  should reach thru a front or rear panel in this configuration especially if you are putting it in some sort of case.
 They can be mounted on either side of the board as well.
+With the 2.8" display the swithes will need to be relocated as they are blocked from the front by that display.
+(1)

 ![VP2_TFT-Weather-Receiver](https://github.com/b-wave/VP2_TFT-Weather-Receiver/blob/master/Hardware/VP2_TFT_1_TOPSIDE.jpg)